fridamjaria/stitch-sample-integration/README.md

 # Stitch sample integration
-Sample integration with Stitch products using python (3.10) and FastAPI.
-Make sure you have python and poetry installed on your system.
+Sample integration of Stitch products using python (3.10) and FastAPI.

+Make sure you have [python](https://www.python.org/downloads/) and [poetry](https://pypi.org/project/poetry/) installed on your system.

 To initialize the virtual env, run: `poetry shell`